liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 **Embedded Pages** display content from another website inside of your portal.
 An administrator can set a URL from in the page management interface and that page will appear in the context and within the navigation of your Liferay portal.

 **URL Pages** are just redirects to any URL specified by an administrator.
-You can use this to link to pages within your portal on another community or to an external site.
-These should be used with caution as blind redirects can create a poor user experience.
+You can use URL pages to create links to pages belonging to other sites of your portal or to pages of an external site.
+Use URL pages cautiously since blind redirects create a poor user experience.

-A **Link to Page** is a portal page which functions as an immediate redirect to another page within the same site.
+**Link to Page** creates a portal page which functions as an immediate redirect to another page within the same site.
 You can select which page to link to from a dropdown in the page management interface.
-This can be useful for putting a deeply nested page in the primary navigation or just for confusing your users.
+You could use a *Link to Page* to place a deeply nested page in the primary navigation menu of your site, for example.

 Once you've created pages and populated them with content, Liferay provides a way for you to back them up to separate files.
 Let's see how that works.